Dietetics specialization

 Becoming a Registered Dietitian Nutritionist

-Nutrition students enrolled in the Dietetics Specialization complete the Didactic Program in Dietetics (DPD) curriculum which includes a variety of courses specifically selected to meet the standards established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Completion of an ACEND-accredited DPD is the first step in becoming a Registered Dietitian Nutritionist.
+- Undergraduate Coursework: Nutrition students enrolled in the Dietetics Specialization complete the Didactic Program in Dietetics (DPD) curriculum which includes a variety of courses specifically selected to meet the standards established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-Upon successful completion of a supervised practice program, graduates are eligible to take the Commission of Dietetic Registration’s credentialing exam to obtain the RDN credential.
+- Credentialing Exam: Once coursework and supervised practice experiences are complete, graduates are eligible to take Commission of Dietetic Registration’s credentialing exam to obtain the RDN credential.

 Accreditation